Campus Improvement Plan

 Source: PEIMS OnDataSuite, Fall Core Teacher Summary Report

-Staff Recruitment and Retention Strengths
+Staff Recruitment and Retention Strength

 Problem Statements Identifying Staff Recruitment and Retention Needs

 Problem Statement 1: We continue to try and recruit teachers who are willing to embrace the needs of the student today compared to the student from 15 years ago.
 Educators seek a sense of belonging, autonomy, and professionalism.
 We must continue to find a way to showcase the attainability of all of those facets while still following district and state curriculum.
-Root Cause: Lack of community and support from various educational institutions have eroded the trust of educators within and outside of SBISD and Stratford High School.
-The lack of applicable professional development that addresses the immediate needs of the teacher in the classroom has continued to lead to this problem.

-Problem Statement 2: Recruiting experienced teachers who are masters of their craft to come to Stratford as opposed to other campuses in district and from neighboring districts takes multiple approaches to reach the needs of the teacher as well as mutually meeting the needs of the campus.
 Root Cause: Stratford has a reputation that it's students, staff, and community may be difficult and appear entitled, based on experiences from the past.
 Campus leadership and current staff need to have great experiences in order to promote and change that narrative.
 That allows us the opportunity to recruit great teachers and new families to our campus.

 Family and Community Engagement